Your healthcare team will talk to you and your child about any long-term effects your child might have.

+Most children fully recover from AKI.
+Some children will be left with long term damage called chronic kidney disease.
 The long-term effects on your child’s kidney function (how well the kidneys are working) depend on how severe the AKI is and whether it gets better with treatment.

 Follow up

-Your child may need to have follow-up appointments with your GP (family doctor) or at the hospital.
+Your child may need to have follow-up appointments with your GP or at the hospital.
 It is important to go to these appointments, even if your child seems well.
 You will also have the opportunity to ask any questions.
 At these appointments, your child may have:

 • a physical examination